w3f/w3f-education/docs/Rust/section1/why-rust.md

 1. Rust's strict type system
 2. Rust's robust and pedantic compiler that checks every single line of code to ensure it will not be invalid now, *or* in the future.

-For example, if the Rust compiler detects an issue with a variable within your program, it will notify the programmer that this would become an issue in runtime.
+For example, if the Rust compiler detects an issue with a variable within your program, it will notify the programmer that this would become an issue in runtime and the program will not be allowed to compile.

 Safe programming is also a matter of security.
 Many exploits and hacks occur because the program's memory can be accessed and modified in an unsafe or unauthorized way.